surfaceUsed/http-file-server/Documents/Dynamic-url-pattern-matching.md

 Specific URL: name/file-name?action=download
 ```

-If either the path or query doesn't match, the comparison returns false, indicating the client URL doesn't adhere to the expected URL structure.
+If either the path or query dont match, the comparison returns false, indicating the client URL doesn't adhere to the expected URL structure.

 **Key points**